 E-Verify

-Florida Senate Bill 1718 requires that private employers with 25 or more employees in Florida enroll and participate in E-Verify which allows participating employers to electronically verify the employment eligibility of their employees.
-E-Verify compares information from Form I-9 to government records to confirm that an employee is authorized to work in the U.S.
+Florida requires private employers with 25 or more employees to use E-Verify, which allows employers to electronically verify the employment eligibility of their new employees.
+E-Verify compares information from an employee’s Form I-9 to government records to confirm that the employee is authorized to work in the U.S.

 Mineral*: Florida Employment Verification and New Hire Reporting